thoughtbot/testing-rails/book/antipatterns/slow_tests.md

 Feature specs are slow.
 They have to boot up a fake browser and navigate around.
 They're particularly slow when using a JavaScript driver which incurs even more overhead.
-While you do want an feature spec to cover every user facing feature of your application, you also don't want to duplicate coverage.
+While you do want a feature spec to cover every user facing feature of your application, you also don't want to duplicate coverage.

 Many times, feature specs are written to cover both _happy paths_ and _sad